xZeroW/fictional-dollop/docs/game_systems_plan.md

 - Keep `RunInventory` for unprotected loot collected during the active round.
 - Reframe the current `SafeInventory` as protected run stash or convert it into a true persistent bank after extraction.
 - Add item definitions with category, rarity behavior, stackability, icon, and theme tags.
-- Add materials as stackable drops so crafting can start small.
+- Add materials as stackable drops so crafting can start small while still feeding permanent item progression.
 - Add weapon inspection and equip actions before building a large gear system.
 - Make rarity affect weapon stat rolls or affix counts.